Daniel-KM/Omeka-S-module-Table/README.md

 * Copyright Daniel Berthereau, 2023-2025 (see [Daniel-KM] on GitLab)

-Initially created for the digital Library [Numistral].
+Initially created for the digital library [Numistral].

 [Table]: https://gitlab.com/Daniel-KM/Omeka-S-module-Table